 We will thoroughly discuss which treatment option is best suited for you!

 - Breathing or swallowing problems – Mouth breathing can lead to snoring and sleep apnea.

-- Crossbite – One or more upper teeth bite inside the lower teeth (towards the tongue).
+- Crossbite – 0ne or more of the upper teeth bite inside the lower teeth (towards the tongue).

-- Disfiguring of the face & mouth – Affects the development of the jaw and position of the teeth.
+- Disfiguring of the face and mouth – affects the development of the jaw and position of the teeth.

 - Speech, chewing, or biting problems